Clinical Psychology Internship

 Robert Beedle, Ph.D.
 (Illinois Institute of Technology) Post Doctoral Staff, QI Rotation Supervisor.
 Areas of Interest: Diagnosis and Treatment of Autism, Pain Management and Rehabilitation Psychology.

 Angela Comsa, M.S.W.
 (Indiana University/Purdue University Indianapolis) Vice President/Chief Clinical Officer.
-Areas of Interest: Administration.
+Areas of Interest: Child therapy, Training and Education, and Administration.

 Brian Dieckmann, Psy.
 D. (Chicago School of Professional Psychology).
-Supervising Psychologist, Emergency Services Rotation; Areas of Interest: Health Psychology, Stress Management, Trauma, Addictions
+Supervising Psychologist, Emergency Services Director; Areas of Interest: Health Psychology, Stress Management, Trauma, Addictions, and Crisis Management.

 Jared Eaton, Psy.D.
 (Chicago School of Professional Psychology).
 Supervising Psychologist, Rapid Resolution Therapy Practitioner; Areas of Interest: Adult and Adolescent therapy, PTSD, Anxiety, Depression, and Panic Attacks.

 Angela Erb, MSW, LCAC.
 (Aurora University).
 Clinical Service Director.
 Administrative Supervisor, Previous Outpatient Service Director.
-Areas of Interest and specialized supervision: Addictions, Federal Probation and Veteran’s Services.
+Areas of Interest: Addictions, Federal Probation and Veteran’s Services.

 Sharon Kraus, Ph.D.
 (SUNY at Buffalo).
-Former President, Community Mental Health Services & Former Chief Psychologist, Consultant part-time.
-Areas of Interest: Family therapy, marital therapy, mental health administration and program evaluation research.
+Former President and current part-time Consultant.
+Areas of Interest: Family therapy, marital therapy, mental health administration, and program evaluation research.

 William Trowbridge, J.D.
 (Valparaiso University) Chief Executive Officer, Regional Care Group.
-Areas of Interest: health care administration and human services Organizational and leadership development.
+Areas of Interest: Health care administration and Human services, Organizational and leadership development, Training and Education.

 The agency maintains a drug-free workplace.
 Employment is contingent upon a pre-employment drug test, fingerprint and background check on or before the start date.